nobooli/POLton/docs/src/milestones.md

 She did a 24-hour stream to celebrate one year since her debut. \
 She revealed her Niji3D model during the stream.[\
-Her goals for her second year is that she gains more confidence in herself.](https://youtu.be/xAB-WwYxBbo?t=7150)
+Her goal for her second year is that she gains more confidence in herself.](https://youtu.be/xAB-WwYxBbo?t=7150)

 ## August 21